Stably semiorthogonally indecomposable varieties: Introduction

-\begin{theorem}[{ = Theorem~\textup{\ref{impl: family of nssi varieties}}}] Let $\pi\colon Y \to B$ be a flat proper morphism of smooth proper varieties over an algebraically closed field $\k$.
-Assume that~$B$ is NSSI and that for any~$\k$-point~$b \in B$ the fiber~$Y_b := \pi^{-1}(b)$ is a smooth proper NSSI variety.
+\begin{theorem}[{ = Theorem~\textup{\ref{impl: family of nssi varieties}}}] Let $\pi\colon Y \to B$ be a flat proper morphism of quasi-compact separated schemes over a field $\k$.
+Assume that~$B$ is a regular\footnote{Previous version of the paper omitted this hypothesis.
+See Erratum at the end.} NSSI scheme and that for any closed point~$b \in B$, the fiber~$Y_b := \pi^{-1}(b)$ is a NSSI scheme.
 Then~$Y$ is NSSI. \end{theorem}

-We use these results to deduce the non-existence of phantom subcategories in some varieties.
+We use these results to deduce the nonexistence of phantom subcategories in some varieties.
 Recall that a nonzero admissible subcategory $\mA \subset T$ of a triangulated category $T$ is called a \emph{phantom subcategory} if the class of any object of $\mA$ in the Grothendieck group $K_0(T)$ is zero.
 In general, such subcategories exist, but it is expected that they should not appear in many simple cases.

 \begin{proposition}[{ = Proposition~\textup{\ref{impl: no phantoms}}}] Let $\k$ be an algebraically closed field of characteristic zero.
 Let $Y$ be a smooth projective variety over $\k$ which is NSSI. \begin{enumerate} \item Let~$X$ be either the projective line~$\P^1$ or a del Pezzo surface.
 Then there are no phantom subcategories in the derived category $\Dbcoh(X \times Y)$. \item Let~$\pi\colon \mathfrak{X} \to Y$ be an \'etale-locally trivial fibration with fiber~$\P^1$ or~$\P^2$.
 Then there are no phantom subcategories in the derived category~$\Dbcoh(\mathfrak{X})$. \end{enumerate} \end{proposition}